A fairer deal for leaseholders

 Persimmon has said that it will allow both new and existing leaseholders to buy the freehold of their property at a discounted rate.
 While Aviva, which purchases freeholds from many of the leading housebuilders, will repay homeowners who saw their ground rents double.

-Aviva have also agreed to remove terms which resulted in doubling ground rents, and convert them into gradual increases based on inflation or the retail price index.
+Aviva has also agreed to remove terms that resulted in doubling ground rents and convert them into gradual increases based on inflation or the retail price index.
 Doubling ground rents have become a major concern in recent years both to consumers and mortgage lenders, as the ground rent can end up being extortionate by the end of the lease term, so this is a welcome change.

 What do these changes mean for leasehold property owners?